KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 - **Tiamat (combat aspect)** — IL₄ IDP as inverse archetypal vitality producing undifferentiated entropic life in the *Enuma Elish*'s conflict phase; distinct from her primordial L₀ Khaonic aspect.
 The same figure articulating different functions at different points in the cosmogonic sequence.

 - **Nergal** — IL₄ IDP per MP01 §3 canonical placement.
-God of plague, war-death, and scorched-earth; inverse archetypal vitality producing decay, wasting, and battlefield-destruction.
+God of plague, war-death, and scorched-earth; entropic archetypal vitality producing decay, wasting, and battlefield-destruction.
 Husband of Ereshkigal in some traditions; together they govern the subversal domain.
 Parallel to Mars in war-death aspect and structurally analogous to the inverse / shadow-Indra pattern (lawful war-vitality contra plague-war).

 - **Ereshkigal** — IL₄ IDP / IDL as ruler of the subversal domain.
 The structural architecture of the IL ruling-domain that Inanna confronts during her declivation.
 Sister of Inanna across the centropic / inverse barrier; the *Descent of Inanna* spatializes the opposition, but per Non-Contact, the structural confrontation occurs at the L₁ / IL₁ convergence (see §6).